Jesse L. Lasky Jr.: Later life

 Returning home after three-and-a-half years of military duty overseas, Lasky resumed his writing career with new books, plays, and films.
 He lectured on creative writing and the history of Hollywood at many American and British institutions, including the Oxford Union.
 He also served as Vice President of the Screen Branch of the Writers Guild of America.

 In 1962, Lasky and his wife, Pat Silver, moved to London.
 They also lived for part of the year in southern Spain, and travelled extensively.
 Lasky was a member of the London gentlemen's Garrick Club and the Company of Military Historians.
 Tsuguharu Foujita's painting of a 17-year-old Lasky, dating from a trip to Paris with his mother in the 1920s, appears on page 180 of Lasky's autobiography, Whatever Happened to Hollywood?, which was published by Funk and Wagnalls in 1975.

-Lasky died on April 11, 1988, from pancreatic cancer.
+Death

+On April 11, 1988, Lasky died from pancreatic cancer.
+He was remembered by The New York Times as "an author and a screenwriter."
+He is survived by his wife, his stepson, Richard Niles, his stepdaughter, Lisa Romano and his sister, Betty Lasky.